conda-forge/conda-forge.github.io/docs/guidelines.md

 checksum should be included with all compressed source balls to allow for verification of downloads.

-When adding a package from either location, inspect the commit history to see who has made changes to the recipe in the past.
-Anyone who has touched the recipe should be pinged about it getting added here.
-They should also be consulted with regards to whether the recipe needs any tweaks before being added.
-Also, they should be asked if they would like to be added as maintainers.
-Only if they give express permission to be adding as a maintainer should they be added to the maintainer list.
-In all cases when porting a recipe, you should add yourself as a maintainer.
-Some contributors to these repos were quite prolific, but may not be as actively engaged.
-If they specify they only want to be contacted for certain recipes or none at all, please respect their wishes also add here what recipes (if any) they would like to be notified for.
-If they are no longer interested in any conda recipes, make that note here as well.
-Before contacting anyone please consult the list below to see if that contributor has restrictions.

 It is required to add tests with all packages.
 These can included but are not limited to checking libraries are installed, python imports, simple code snippet to compile or run a basic test, command line usage (checking help or version).